 The proposal would also allow institutions to set their own evidentiary standards for misconduct findings, unlike the Obama administration guidance, which had directed institutions to use a preponderance of the evidence standard.
 The proposal would allow for mediation or other alternative dispute resolution methods if both parties involved agree.

 NACUBO‘s campus sexual assault prevention webpage features resources designed to help institutions comply with Title IX regulations, and it will be updated as the new regulations are amended and ultimately codified.
-The American Council on Education also has a resource page that offers guidance on the proposed regulations.

 Update: The NPRM was officially published in the Federal Register on November 29, 2018.
 The public now has until January 30, 2019 to comment on the proposal.